 Hike to the Top of Table Mountain

 Being one of the most recognizable icons of Cape Town, Hiking Table Mountain is a must.
 Apart from the incredible view of the entire city, the three-hour hike up is a great workout!
 Alternatively, if you’re feeling lazy, you can take the cable car up.
+Either way, making your way to the top of Table Mountain is central to any Cape Town itinerary.

 Dare Yourself: Go Cage Diving with Great White Sharks